Thousands of Algerians protest against Bouteflika's re-election bid

-ALGIERS (Reuters) - Thousands of young Algerians took to the streets of the capital on Friday to protest against President Abdelaziz Bouteflika’s plans to seek a fifth term.
+ALGIERS (Reuters) - Thousands of young Algerians took to the streets of the capital on Friday to protest against President Abdelaziz Bouteflika’s plans to seek a fifth term and police fired tear gas to disperse the crowds.

 The 81-year old, in office since 1999, has said he will contest the April 18 presidential election, despite concerns over his health.
 He has been seen in public only a handful of times since suffering a stroke in 2013.